-A Brief History of Political Advertising in the USA
+A Brief History of Political Advertising in the U.S.

 How Television, Radio and the Internet Changed the Face of Political Ads

 Anyone who has been in the United States during the run-up to a presidential election will know all about political advertising.
-To say it bombards TV viewers, radio listeners, and anyone who sees a billboard, well it would be a vast understatement.
-Political advertising gets bigger ever year, monetarily speaking, with an estimated $4 billion spent in the 2012 election year.
-And in 2016, the fight between Donald Trump and Hillary Clinton had the whole world watching aghast.
+To say it bombards TV viewers, radio listeners, internet users and anyone who sees a billboard, well that would be a vast understatement.
+Political advertising gets bigger ever year, monetarily speaking, with an estimated $9.8 billion spent in the 2016 election year, according to a study by Borrell Associates.
+The political battle between President Donald Trump and Hillary Clinton had the whole world watching.

 It was the dawn of television that changed the way politicians reached their audiences.
 Before that, it was all about getting out and about, meeting the voters, holding town-hall debates and shaking hands.
 In fact, in 1948 Harry S. Truman covered over 31,000 miles in America, shaking over half a million hands!
 That was quite the achievement back then, but it would be astonishing today.
 No candidate would ever put that kind of a commitment into the meet-and-greet when advertising can do a far more effective job.

-Presidential candidate Dwight D. Eisenhower was the first politician to really take advantage of this new medium, creating 40 twenty-second TV spots.
+Presidential candidate Dwight D. Eisenhower was the first politician to really take advantage of this new medium, creating 40 twenty-second television spots.
 They were filmed in just one day at Radio City Music Hall, and the content was simple – Eisenhower took questions from the audience, and answered them in his trademarked "no bull" way.
-These questions were split into ads, and the campaign entitled "Eisenhower Answers America" ran, and was ultimately responsible for winning him the election.
+These questions were split into ads, and the campaign entitled "Eisenhower Answers America" ran.
+It was ultimately responsible for winning him the election.

 After Eisenhower, the power of television could not be doubted.
-Nixon's television addresses in his presidential campaign, covering the Cold War and government corruption, was very powerful.
+Nixon's television addresses during his presidential campaign, covering the Cold War and government corruption, were very powerful.
 However, John F. Kennedy was a man who was born to be on camera, and created over 200 TV ads in his run for the White House.
-He had grace, was at ease and looked slick and confident.
+He had grace and was at ease while looking slick and confident.
 Nixon, on the other hand, was fidgety on camera, had sweat on his brow, and looked troubled.
 Ironically, when the debates were televised, people thought Kennedy was the clear winner, while those listening on the radio thought the exact opposite.

 It's fair to say that William J. Clinton was the first presidential candidate to effectively use more of the non-traditional forms of a political ad.
 Rather than run a campaign comprised solely of TV spots, radio ads, and billboards, he spread his reach much wider.
 He would appear on daytime TV talk shows and find his way onto channels like MTV.
-This grabbed the attention of the young voters, and it was connecting with the young people that won him the election in '92, and reelection in '96.
+This grabbed the attention of the young voters, and it was this connecting with the youth of that generation that won him the election in '92, and re-election in '96.

-At the time this article was published, the winner of the 2016 presidential race was not yet decided.
-But, one thing is for certain.
-2016 was a game-changer, with Donald Trump's rhetoric giving his campaign millions and millions of dollars in earned media without spending a dime.
-2016 has also seen some of the most divisive campaigning in the history of modern political advertising, and has created hate groups, distrust, and an overall feeling of ill-will towards elections.
+In what many considered a surprising result, candidate Donald Trump was successful in upending Hillary Clinton to win the 2016 Presidential Election.
+One thing is for certain: 2016 was a game-changer with President Trump's rhetoric giving his campaign millions and millions of dollars in earned media without spending a dime.
+2016 also saw some of the most divisive campaigning in the history of modern political advertising, and created an overall feeling of ill-will towards elections.

 Will election campaigning change because of the 2016 campaigns?
 It has to.
-But whatever happens, 2016's battle will go down in history as the most bizarre battle of the modern age.
+But 2016's battle will go down in history as the most bizarre battle of the modern age.